New perspectives on evolution in molluscs: from fossils to next generation sequencing

 Prof. Sarah Samadi, Muséum National d’Histoire Naturelle, Paris

-Prof. Geerat Vermeij, University of California, Davis, USA
+Prof. Geerat J. Vermeij, University of California, Davis, USA